Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Optimization Problem and Constraints

 The trade-off between far-field correlation, total efficiency, and power allocation is formulated in this section, starting with simpler sub-problems.

 The optimization problem for maximum total efficiency~$\toteff$ reads

-and it can be solved as a generalized eigenvalue problem~\cite{misc:Capek2020FindOptTotalRefCoef}.
+and it can be solved as a generalized eigenvalue problem~\cite{art:Capek2020FindOptTotalRefCoef}.
 This formulation delimits the highest total efficiency achieved with a given set of ports.
-To constrain optimization, the power delivered to the antennas is fixed.
-Depending on the knowledge of the feeding system, the delivered power can be determined as available power~\cite{art:Desoer1973MaxPowerTransfer, art:Broyde2022RadTransEfficiencies} or input power~\cite{book:PozarMicroEng}, see Appendix~\ref{sec:MatrixOperators}.
+To constrain optimization, the power delivered to the antennas is fixed see Appendix~\ref{sec:MatrixOperators} with further explanation.
 The problem~\eqref{eq:OptTaskReference} is unable to distinguish individual channels.
 Therefore, a modification in the form of additional constraints is required.

 Observing the formula for the far-field correlation~\eqref{eq:FarFieldCorrelationVolt}, it is clear that the term in its numerator should be minimized.
 The terms of form~$P_{mn}$ with $m\neq n$ are generally complex and unsuitable for convex solvers.
-Thus real mutual radiated power $\PradMutReal{m}{n}$ is introduced and defines a constraint on mutual radiated power
+Thus\RR{,} real mutual radiated power $\PradMutReal{m}{n}$ is introduced and defines a constraint on mutual radiated power

-where $\beta_{mn}$ is the power ratio from~\eqref{eq:PowerCoefSummation} the value of which is set by the user during optimization.
+where $\beta_{mn}$ is the power ratio from~\eqref{eq:PowerCoefSummation}, the value set by the user during optimization.

 Constraint~\eqref{eq:MutRealPowerConstr} deals only with the real part of the correlation coefficient~\eqref{eq:FarFieldCorrelationVolt}.
-The imaginary part also has to be suppressed.
+The imaginary part also has to be suppressed\footnote{Real part of $P_{mn}$ term expresses the time-averaged power flowing from $m$-th cluster to $n$-th cluster.
+The imaginary part does not have a direct physical explanation but is an important part of the correlation coefficient.}.
 A constraint on imaginary mutual power $\PradMutImag{m}{n}$ reads

 where $\gamma_{mn}$ is used in a similar manner as $\beta_{mn}$.